Beyond WeChat: Top Eleven New Social Media Apps Used in China

 Laiwang

 Laiwang is the only app on this list that could completely replace WeChat or Weibo.
 It has all the functionality of the other apps.
-Laiwang was created by Alibaba as it’s messaging app and was first released in July 2012.
-About a year later, after it got no significant traction, it was redesigned and relaunched.
-Alibaba’s social app took another direction in April this year when it got an update.
-It’s not emphasizing messaging anymore and is putting all the focus on themed groups.
+Laiwang was created by Alibaba as it’s messaging app, but after a large update, it’s not emphasizing messaging anymore and is putting all the focus on themed groups.
+Laiwang allows users to create groups for themed discussions.
+It also ensures privacy and security with end-to-end encryption.

 “Laiwang has changed its main focus from being an instant messaging app to providing more focused social networking services.
 It enables users not to only keep in touch with the friends that they already know, but also find more people who share the same interests and interact with them,” explained an Alibaba representative to TechinAsia.

 Now it is a specialized, community-based social network that could be used with a WeChat marketing campaign and Weibo.
 Very few people that use Laiwang can explain the purpose of the app.
 Which makes it tough to use it purely for messaging.
+However, Laiwang excels in providing seamless group chat communication for both professional and social interactions.
 The e-commerce titan hasn’t revealed the user numbers for Laiwang.

 Momo